Saturday, October 30, 2010

 In addition, our preparation into the RSA included special emergency drills, painting a big yellow dot on our top deck (deck 8) for the arrival of a helicopter,

-and packing up all necessary belongings to move aMoving Day to Appelsbosch (4)shore.
-Moving Day to Appelsbosch (1)
+and packing up all necessary belongings to move ashore.

 For the first time ever in the history of Mercy Ships, the Harbour Pilot arrived by helicopter.
-Security and fire and emergenjpeg[2]cy teams stood by while the crew were prevented from going to close to the aft of the ship where the helicopter would let the Harbour Pilot down.
+Security and fire and emergency teams stood by while the crew were prevented from going to close to the aft of the ship where the helicopter would let the Harbour Pilot down.
 The Harbour Pilot landed safely.
 (In all countries a “Harbour Pilot” brings the ship into port and docks it).
-Red & white flag on left say Pilot on board, yellow flag invites customs on board for clearance, and the far right is the county (RSA) flag Once the pilot landed safely we raised the red & white flag on the left which indicates the pilot is on board, the yellow flag in the middle to invite custom officials on board for inspection and clearance for the ship and crew and lastly, the flag on the far right is the country flag (RSA).
+Once the pilot landed safely we raised the red & white flag on the left which indicates the pilot is on board, the yellow flag in the middle to invite custom officials on board for inspection and clearance for the ship and crew and lastly, the flag on the far right is the country flag (RSA).
 We always fly the flag of the nation we are visiting.

 I hope you enjoyed part 1 of 5… I will talk to you again soon!